 Photo: Mehrajmir13 / Wikimedia Commons

-Known as the “Gem of Kashmir’s Lakes” and one of the deepest lakes, Manasbal Lake is truly a paradise for nature lovers, adventure lovers and photographers.
+Known as the “Gem of Kashmir’s Lakes” and one of the deepest lakes, Manasbal Lake in Kashmir is truly a paradise for nature lovers, adventure lovers and photographers.
 Manasbal Lake is more placid, nestled among acres of greenery, and is popular for boating, fishing and birdwatching.
 One of the lake’s unique features is its lotus fields, which burst into bloom in July and August, giving the lake a surreal beauty.

 Distance From Wular Lake: 30 km